overspend1/endcord/configuration.md

 - `%username` - of message author
 - `%global_name` - of message author
 - `%date` - formatted same as `format_forum_timestamp`
-- `%channel` - to which channel in this server the message belongs, limited with `limit_global_name`
+- `%channel` - to which channel in this server the message belongs, limited with `limit_channel_name`

 ## pgcurses.json - config for experimental windowed mode